-Theme: Measurement of Tomorrow
+Theme: Measurements of Tomorrow

 The long-anticipated redefinition of the SI base units in 2018 will constitute a revolutionary and historic transformation in the world of metrology.
 But how will it affect the day-to-day work of standards labs and their personnel?